 Create a geometry shader.

-HRESULT CreateGeometryShader( [in] const void *pShaderBytecode, [in] SIZE_T BytecodeLength, [in] ID3D11ClassLinkage *pClassLinkage, [out] ID3D11GeometryShader **ppGeometryShader );
+HRESULT CreateGeometryShader( [in] const void *pShaderBytecode, [in] SIZE_T BytecodeLength, [in, optional] ID3D11ClassLinkage *pClassLinkage, [out, optional] ID3D11GeometryShader **ppGeometryShader );

 - pShaderBytecode [in]

 A pointer to a class linkage interface (see ID3D11ClassLinkage); the value can be NULL.

 Address of a pointer to a ID3D11GeometryShader interface.
 If this is NULL, all other parameters will be validated, and if all parameters pass validation this API will return S_FALSE instead of S_OK.

 This method returns one of the following Direct3D 11 Return Codes.

 After it is created, the shader can be set to the device by calling ID3D11DeviceContext::GSSetShader.

 The Direct3D 11.1 runtime, which is available starting with Windows 8, provides the following new functionality for CreateGeometryShader.